-2019-2020 Actual 2020-2021 Revised Estimate 2021-2022 Budget BUDGET BY ACTIVIT sΥ Planning Building Engineering TOTAL ALL ACTIVITIES 2,407,723 2,590,001 5,602,219 10,599,943 3,398,100 2,870,700 5,715,200 11,984,000 4,612,400 3,200,600 6,587,700 14,400,700 BUDGET BY FUND Planning & Development Services Fund 10,599,943 11,984,000 14,400,700 TOTAL ALL FUNDS 10,599,943 11,984,000 14,400,700
+2021-2022

+2020-2021 Revised 2022-2023

+Actual Estimate Budget

+В UDGET BY ACTIVI ТҮ

+Planning 2,404,261 3,292,000 4,889,900

+Building 2,831,696 2,628,000 3,115,900

+Engineering 5,557,156 6,077,200 6,867,700

+TOTAL ALL ACTIVITIES 10,793,113 11,997,200 14,873,500

+BUDGET BY FUND)

+Planning & Development Services Fund 10,793,113 11,997,200 14,873,500

+TOTAL ALL FUNDS 10,793,113 11,997,200 14,873,500

-Planning Division Goals 2021-2022
+Planning Division Goals 2022-2023

-The goals of the Planning Division are focused on implementing the Clovis General Plan and Specific Plans, managing the Planning Program activities that support the General Plan, ensuring that all public and private development is consistent with the General Plan, the Development Code, City policies and state law, and coordinating public and private projects so that they result in a high-quality, sustainable community.
+The goals of the Planning Division are focused on implementing the Clovis General Plan and Specific Plans. managing the Planning Program activities that support the General Plan, ensuring that all public and private development is consistent with the General Plan, the Development Code, City policies and state law, and coordinating public and private projects so that they result in a high-quality, sustainable community.

-Planning goals for 2021-2022 include:
+Planning goals for 2022-2023 include:

-- Provide accurate information to the public regarding land development. - Implement 2014 General Plan policies and General Plan EIR mitigation measures in conjunction with development proposals. - Commence the process to update the 2014 General Plan. - Implement programs related to the Housing Element. - Implement the Central Clovis Specific Plan. - Implement the Heritage Grove Master Plan Community Design Guidelines. - Implement the Loma Vista Master Plan. - Provide for the logical growth of the City through the initial processing and submittal of applications to amend sphere of influence and expand the City boundaries through annexation.
-Implement a paperless filing system including electronic storage of legacy permits. - Provide timely processing of applications to the Planning Commission and City Council within the Division's current limitations. - Maintain effective communication with citizens, the business community, and interest groups on planning, building, and development-related issues.
+- Provide accurate information to the public regarding land development. - Implement 2014 General Plan policies and General Plan EIR mitigation measures in conjunction with development proposals. - Complete the initial phase of a General Plan update and commence the second phase as directed by the Council. - Implement programs related to the Housing Element. • - Work with the local stakeholders to update the Housing Element (with completion by the end of 2023). - Implement the Central Clovis Specific Plan. • - Implement the Heritage Grove Master Plan Community Design Guidelines. - Implement the Loma Vista Master Plan. • - Provide for the logical growth of the City through the initial processing and submittal of applications to • amend the Sphere of Influence and expand the City boundaries through annexation. - Provide timely processing of applications to the Planning Commission and City Council in a manner consistent with the Division's current abilities and resources. - Maintain effective communication with citizens, the business community, and interest groups on planning, building, and development-related issues.